rdbo/libmem/README.md

 Read `LICENSE` for more information

-NOTE: Submodules and external dependencies might have their own licenses!
-Check for other `LICENSE` files as well.
+**NOTE:** Submodules and external dependencies might have their own licenses!
+Check for their licenses as well.

 ## Features
 - Cross Platform (Windows/Linux/FreeBSD)